Pineapplemonkey/Badusb/README.md

 # Badusb
 Some random bad USB scripts that I made.
 Enjoy?

-REMEMBER: Only use this with permission, and at your own risk
+REMEMBER: Only use this with permission OF THE DEVICE OWNER, and at your own risk.